WMQ-Helen/Geographic-Analysis-of-California-Housing-Prices/README.md

 - Inland regions generally exhibit lower housing prices than coastal regions.
 - The dark red highlights clear geographic differences in housing values across California.

-Although this project focuses on visualization rather than statistical modeling, it demonstrates how GIS techniques can be used to explore spatial patterns before conducting further quantitative analysis.